Analyzing Fathom (FTHM) and Its Rivals

 |2.42

-This table compares Fathom and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Fathom and its peers revenue, earnings per share and valuation.

 |Gross Revenue